altran-idle-innovation-gbg/VR-RC-Car-project/README.md

 ## **:mag_right: How to**
 > _Display RPi Desktop on the phone_

+- Start the application VNC Viewer on the android phone.
+  - Add connection and fill in the RPi's IP address, username and password.
+  - You can find the login details in the "Getting started" document.
+  - Get the IP address by clicking the VNC server icon in top left corner of RPi desktop while connected to a monitor.
+    Or open the terminal and write the command 'ifconfig'

 > _Cameras - VR Glasses_

 - Open two Chrome windows on the phone and enter the RPi’s IP addresses in each of them.